Naha Okinawa And The Southwest Islands, Japan Travel Guide

 Remain aware of any global health warnings that could change requirements.
 Verify the latest information from official Japanese government sources or your country's foreign affairs department before travel.

-Late March-Early May & Late July-August & October
+Late March-The Beginning of may & Late July-August & October

 Often ideal for sightseeing and beach activities.
 Water is warm for swimming.